Rakuten-Advertising-Developers/RakutenAdvertisingAttribution-iOS-SDK/README.md

 #### Handing other events like SEARCH, ADD_TO_CART, PURCHASE or any app activities

-RADAttribution SDK provides an ability to handle events like SEARCH,PURCHASE, ADD_TO_CART or any app activities you would like to handle on behalf of your business.
+RADAttribution SDK provides an ability to handle events like SEARCH, PURCHASE, ADD_TO_CART or any app activities you would like to handle on behalf of your business.

 Use `RADAttribution.shared.eventSender` to send your events.